Israeli airstrikes on Yemen kill at least 35, Houthi officials say

 DEIR AL-BALAH, Gaza Strip (AP) — Israel launched another round of heavy airstrikes in Yemen on Wednesday, killing dozens just days after Houthi rebels carried out a drone attack that struck an Israeli airport.

-Most of those killed were in Sanaa, the capital, where a military headquarters and a fuel station were among the sites hit, the health ministry said.
+Most of those killed were in Sanaa, the capital, where a military headquarters and a fuel station were hit, the health ministry said.

 European Commission President Ursula von der Leyen, meanwhile, said she would seek sanctions and a partial trade suspension against Israel over the war in the Gaza Strip.
 The move adds to Israel’s already unprecedented global isolation as it grapples with the fallout from its strike targeting Hamas leaders in U.S.-allied Qatar on Tuesday.

-Note: This version has corrected that the 12 deaths seeking aid in Gaza were separate from, not included in, the 41 deaths mentioned previously.